iasonasxrist/AI-Saas-Nextjs/README.md

-# InfluenceAi - A Modern SaaS-Platform based oN AI
+# InfluenceAi - A Modern SaaS-Platform based on AI